pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 ## What's changed

-Besides all these new commands, we've also made some changes to the existing commands.
+Besides all these new commands, we've also made some changes to some existing commands.
 A few bugs have been fixed and the codebase has been polished.
-Changes includes the enhancement in [SharePoint Framework commands](#sharepoint-framework-commands), [Outlook command](#outlook-command) and [Power Automate command](#power-automate-command)
+Changes includes the enhancement in [SharePoint Framework commands](#sharepoint-framework-commands), [Outlook commands](#outlook-commands) and [Power Automate commands](#power-automate-commands)

-### SharePoint Framework Commands
+### SharePoint Framework commands

 We have extended the SharePoint Framework commands so that it supports the latest version of the SharePoint Framework which is `v1.19.0`.
 We've also updated the `spfx doctor` command to validate and suggest the latest version of gulp-cli.
 For more information on the commands, refer to the documentation: